tony-albanese/nonnas-kitchen/README.md

 ```

 + List Display Component
 Both the steps and the ingredients in a recipe must be displayed as lists.
 This functionality is a perfect candidate to be extracted into its own component.
-I therefore designed a list displayer that accepts a list, a heading, and boolean as props.
+I therefore designed a list display component that accepts a list, a heading, and boolean as props.
 The component maps over the list and renders a list item element for each element in the list.
 The index is used for the key - this is not ideal but is acceptable in this case as there is no guarantee that the list item values will be different.
 The list unordered or ordered depending on the value set by the boolean called **ordered**.
 Since the list being passed in from the parent is a list of JSON objects, the Objects.value() method is used to extract the value.

 ```
 function ListDisplay({ list, ordered, heading }) {